Self-Taught Optimizer (STOP): Recursively Self-Improving Code Generation: Problem Statement

 \section{Problem Statement}

 In this section, we formulate the goal of selecting an improver via recursively self-improving code generation.
 This is viewed as a computationally expensive ``pre-optimization'' step with benefits that can be reaped in numerous downstream applications.
-First, we present definitions.
-Formally, let $\Sigma^*$ denote the set of finite text strings, and suppose we have a randomized black-box language model $L: \Sigma^* \rightarrow \Sigma^*$ which can be used to generate code, given a query.
-A utility $u=(u_\text{func}, u_\text{str})$ is a pair where $u_\text{func}:\Sigma^* \rightarrow \mathbb{R}$ is a black-box, possibly randomized function that assigns real values to solution strings; and $u_\text{str} \in \Sigma^*$ is a description which may simply be the source code of the function.
+Precisely, let $\Sigma^*$ denote the set of finite text strings, and let $L: \Sigma^* \rightarrow \Sigma^*$ be a randomized black-box LM\footnote{i.e., the system can execute the function but has no implementation information} which can be used to generate code, given a query.
+A utility $u=(u_\text{func}, u_\text{str})$ is a pair where $u_\text{func}:\Sigma^* \rightarrow \mathbb{R}$ is a black-box, possibly randomized function\footnote{A function to the set P($X$) of probability distributions over $X$} that assigns bounded real values to solution strings; and $u_\text{str} \in \Sigma^*$ is a description which may simply be the source code of the function.
 With a slight abuse of notation we write $u(x) \equiv u_\text{func}(x)$ for solution $x$.
 A \emph{task} $\tau = (u,\sol)$ is specified by utility $u$ and a \emph{solution} $\sol\in \Sigma^*$.
-In our applications, solutions $\sol$ are strings representing the source code of a program, but more generally any utility defined on strings can be used.

-An \emph{improver} $I$ is a program\footnote{Note that representing programs as strings enables us to sidestep defining the type of an improver.} that improves a task solution using a language model $L$:
+In our applications, solutions are source code, but more generally any utility defined on strings can be used.
+An \emph{improver} $I$ is a program that improves a task solution using an LM $L$:

-Now, suppose that there is a distribution $\D$ over downstream tasks $\tau\sim \D$.
-Thus, the goal is to find an improver program $I$ that has high expected utility when used on a downstream task,